 Enter the new guidebook series from the Mountaineers Books: Urban Trails Guidebooks.
 There’s a book for nearly every urban region within the Pacific Northwest that is packed with close-to-home trails, a range of city and county parks and greenspaces to close-in state parks and other lands.
 I can guarantee your region’s book will have several trails and natural areas you’ve never heard of, or at least that you’ve rarely visited.
-The bottom line is, if you’re an explorer who’d love to stay active over the next many months as we continue to deal with this new coronavirus, you’re going to want a wide variety of hikes close-to-home, and this guidebook series will put those hikes right into your hand.
-Obviously this book series was created long before the pandemic turned our lives upside down, but it is almost as if they are tailor-made for this socially-distanced, stay-close-to-home time in our lives.
+The bottom line is, if you’re an explorer who’d love to stay active outdoors throughout the year, you’re going to want a wide variety of hikes close-to-home, and this guidebook series will put those hikes right into your hand.

-All of these books can be purchased online at Amazon and even for Amazon Kindle, so you don’t have to wait for a copy to arrive via shipping.
-You’ll also find them at your local indie bookstore, which is a great place to buy them when they re-open as indie bookstores are hurting from the shuttered economy.
+All of these books can be purchased online at Amazon or as e-books for Amazon Kindle.
+You’ll also find them at your local indie bookstore, which is a great place to buy them as your favorite bookstore is probably struggling from the Covid-19 economy.

-Below I highlight trails from a few of these great Urban Trails guidebooks that are quieter alternatives to the most well-trodden hikes in your region.
+Below I highlight trails from a few of these great Urban Trails guidebooks that are hike able year-round and offer quiet alternatives to the most well-trodden hikes in your region.

 URBAN TRAILS: Eastside – Bellevue, Issaquah Alps, Redmond, Snoqualmie Valley, by Craig Romano